 - Bake for 30-40 minutes or until a toothpick comes out clean.
 Let cake cool completely before frosting.

 - For the frosting: combine frosting ingredients into a high speed blender.
 Start the blender on low and gradually increase speed (the mixture will be very thick at first).
 You can add an extra tablespoon of almond milk if necessary to get your blade moving.
+Taste and add more sugar or lemon to make it more sweet and/or tangy.

 - Blend until very smooth.